REESELAW BLOG

 5 Keys to an Effective Conversation

-Its rare that a relationship comes to an end without a build-up in tension and strife beforehand.
-And once a split becomes the topic, animosity and disagreement are likely to impact a couples ability to resolve issues, obtain closure, and move forward.
+It's rare that a relationship comes to an end without a build-up in tension and strife beforehand.
+And once a split becomes the topic, animosity and disagreement are likely to impact a couple's ability to resolve issues, obtain closure, and move forward.
 In the latest Family Matters podcast, Kate Reese spoke with Kevin Miller, licensed clinical psychologist, in an episode entitled "How to Start a Conversation with Your Spouse to Avoid Divorce."
 In this episode, two experts on communication broke down some critical components to successfully communicate that can help salvage a relationship or make the break-up less difficult.

 1. Prepare Yourself